hallard/WeMos-Matrix-Shield/README.md

 This breakout has just few minimal features.

+*New in V1.2*

+- Added footprint for a Photoresistor (LDR) + Resistor to be able to adjust luminosity with ambiant light

 *New in V1.1*

 - Power, added big connector 3.5mm spaced to put the supplied power cable
-- Changed 3.5mm Phoenix connector by a 5mm one allowing the stronger power cabmle to fit info
+- Changed 3.5mm Phoenix connector by a 5mm one allowing the stronger power cable to fit info
 - Moved output connector to the right you can use the supplied flat band connector
 - Output connector can go straight to output connector of Matrix, allowing to use a 6 PIN ISP Arduino Like ribbon cable.
 - Increased PCB traces width for 5V power